a-padman/Dine2/README.md

 }
 ```

 ​Let us take a closer look at the **analyzeCoords (latitude, longitude, cuisine)** function.
-In this function, you will want to populate your URL search parameters and perform a GET request for your response data that we will parse through for the user to see on the frontend.
+In this function, you will want to populate your URL search parameters to specify the exact data we want.
+In my code, I specify that I want a restaurant with the user specified cuisine located near the central latitude and longitude.
+Lastly, I specify that I only want Azure Maps to give me back 10 restaurant results (limit).
+After creating the parameters, you'll want to perform a [GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) request for your response data.

 Refer to the Free Form Search API documentation to add or modify URL parameters as you see fit: